The video experts blog

 OBS Studio does work with macOS but only offers very basic compatibility.
 You can’t access all of the features on a Mac.

 The program is taxing on CPU and memory, requiring a well-equipped rig to run the software.
-There also isn’t a lot of detailed guidance or support.
+Additionally, OBS Studio doesn’t natively support multi-bitrate streaming, though you can use plugins or third-party services to achieve it.

 Pricing: